ukyuav/BC5-datalogger/README.md

 - You may want to have this program run when the Pi boots, you can achieve this by [editing the rc.local file](https://www.raspberrypi.org/documentation/linux/usage/rc-local.md)

 ## To-do
- 1. Rewrite for each sample of DAQ to be triggered by VectorNav
+ 1. Rewrite for each sample of DAQ to be triggered by VectorNav (see [Paced branch](https://github.com/ukyuav/BC5-datalogger/tree/paced) of this repository.)
  2. Change push button to trigger interrupt, add push-to-stop
     - [Wiring Pi Interrupts and Threads](http://wiringpi.com/reference/priority-interrupts-and-threads/)
     - [Interrupt-Driven Event-Counter on the Raspberry Pi](http://www.science.smith.edu/dftwiki/index.php/Tutorial:_Interrupt-Driven_Event-Counter_on_the_Raspberry_Pi)